 Since dysbiosis makes one vulnerable to any microbe, Candida may open the door for SIBO or H. Pylori, or vice versa in any direction.
 Sometimes it can be hard to know which one came first, however, one thing is for certain — they can all perpetuate one another.
 Each of them can cause inflammation and degradation of the gut lining and compromise the immune system, which then creates an environment that encourages the proliferation of either one.

-However, Candida can create opiates, deplete acetylcholine and serotonin, increase histamine and intestinal permeability, impair thyroid function, immunity and the ileocecal valve and can cause sympathetic dominance, all of which could encourage small intestinal bacterial overgrowth.
-H. pylori can also hide inside of Candida yeast cells.
+However, Candida can create opiates, deplete acetylcholine and serotonin, increase histamine and intestinal permeability, impair thyroid function, immunity, and the ileocecal valve, and can cause sympathetic dominance, all of which could encourage small intestinal bacterial overgrowth.
+H. pylori can also hide inside Candida yeast cells.

 If H. pylori colonize the small intestine, it will contribute to inflammation and leaky gut that can encourage both SIBO and Candida.
 If it colonizes the stomach, it will reduce our hydrochloric acid levels, which fosters the overgrowth of other bacteria and Candida.